What makes your agency different?

-90% of the businesses I meet believe they have a unique selling point (USP) yet in truth, it turns out to be generic and doesn’t make them stand out from the crowd.
+90% of the agencies I meet believe they have a unique selling point (USP) yet in truth, it turns out to be generic and doesn’t make them stand out from the crowd.
+They tell me:

 But does being niche preclude you from other opportunities?

 A wise person told me start niche and then go wide.
 With this approach, being niche doesn't stop you from working with other industries or sectors, it just means your starting point is niche and it gives you a clear message to market.

 A couple of guide below will help you discover your niche.